Tracing Mathematical Proficiency Through Problem-Solving Processes: Methodology

 \subsection{Integrating MP Ratio for Interpretable Knowledge Tracing}

-The computed MP ratio serves as an interpretable intermediate representation that complements traditional KT signals.
-As depicted in Figure ~\ref{fig:framework}(c), the KT backbone utilizes these ratios to predict both (i) students' future performance on subsequent problems and (ii) problem-level MP ratios, enabling fine-grained proficiency tracking.
-This auxiliary MP prediction encourages the model to internalize proficiency-related patterns, enhancing both predictive performance and interpretability beyond what correctness alone provides.
+The computed MP ratio serves as an interpretable intermediate representation that complements the traditional KT signals.
+As depicted in Figure~\ref{fig:framework} (c), the KT backbone utilizes these ratios to predict both (i) students' future performance on subsequent problems and (ii) problem-level MP ratios, enabling fine-grained proficiency tracking.
+This auxiliary MP prediction encourages the model to internalize proficiency-related patterns, enhancing both the predictive performance and interpretability beyond what correctness alone provides.

-To train the model to effectively capture these multidimensional proficiency signals, we define a composite loss function.
-The total loss is a weighted sum of the correctness prediction loss and the proficiency regression loss:
+To train the model to effectively capture these multidimensional proficiency signals, we defined a composite loss function.
+The total loss is a weighted sum of the correctness prediction loss and proficiency regression loss:

 where $P = \{\text{CU}, \text{SC}, \text{PF}, \text{AR}\}$, $r$ denotes the response correctness, and $m$ represents the MP ratio for dimension $i$.
-The hyperparameter $\alpha$ controls the trade-off between correctness prediction and proficiency estimation.
-Through this dual prediction setup, \framework\ improves predictive accuracy while providing interpretable proficiency assessments that align with established theories of mathematical learning.
+Hyperparameter $\alpha$ controls the trade-off between the correctness prediction and proficiency estimation.
+Through this dual prediction setup, \framework\ improves predictive accuracy while providing interpretable proficiency assessments that align with the established theories of mathematical learning.